-Science engagement is at the heart of what we do and we are using the concept of science capital to provide us with a research-based insight into what influences and shapes people’s engagement with and attitudes towards science.
+Science engagement is at the heart of what we do, and we are using the concept of science capital to provide us with a research-based insight into what influences and shapes people’s engagement with, and attitudes towards, science.

 By doing that, we hope that we will give more people more chances to recognise that science is something that is useful and valuable in their lives, now and in the future.

 For further information, email us at email@example.com.